Sam Zell: Personal life

 Zell married three times and divorced twice.
 He had three children: a son, Matthew, and daughter, Joann Zell, from his first marriage to Janet (née Skolnick) Zell Kessler; and an adopted daughter, Kellie Zell Peppet, from his second marriage.
 His second marriage began in 1979 and ended in 1994.
 His third wife was Helen (née Herzog) Fadim Zell.
 He had nine grandchildren.

 Zell was an avid motorcycle rider.
 He often rode his Ducati to work at high speeds and he once rode a motorcycle at 145 mi/h across the pampas.
 He formed Zell’s Angels, a group of mostly business tycoons who would ride motorcycles worldwide.
 Zell also was a skier, racquetball player, paintball enthusiast, and sports fan.

 Zell had homes in Chicago, Sun Valley, Idaho, and Malibu, California.
-In 1998, he bought a 12,000-square-foot home in Malibu, California, designed by John Lautner for $13 million.
+In 1998, he bought a 12,000-square-foot home in Malibu, designed by John Lautner, for $13 million.

 As of April 2023, Zell had an estimated net worth of $5.2 billion, according to Forbes.

 In May 2017, Zell's book, Am I Being Too Subtle?: Straight Talk From a Business Rebel, detailing his business philosophy on finding business and investment opportunities anywhere, was published by Portfolio.

 Zell died on May 18, 2023, at the age of 81 after a short illness.